 - Availability of mental health resources.
 If a judge believes that your mental health would be improved through treatment and admittance to other programs, that may be a positive towards your acceptance into the Veteran’s Diversion Program

 - More.
 Your criminal history, the testimony of friends, family and the victim, your attitude and temperament, and the nature of your mental health issues all may play a role

-Contact our Woodland Park Diversionary Program Criminal Defense Attorneys Today
+Contact our Little Falls Diversionary Program Criminal Defense Attorneys Today

-The criminal defense legal team of Del Sardo & Montanari has extensive experience using diversionary programs for our clients in New Jersey towns across Paterson, Clifton, Wayne, Little Falls, Woodland Park, West Milford, and the greater Passaic County region.
+The criminal defense legal team of The Montanari Law Group has extensive experience using diversionary programs for our clients in New Jersey towns across Paterson, Clifton, Wayne, Little Falls, Woodland Park, West Milford, and the greater Passaic County region.
 If you are facing criminal charges, you do not need to fight this battle alone.
-Lean on our experience and intimate knowledge of the criminal courts system to seek an alternative to court-based trial in your case.
+Lean on our experience and intimate knowledge of the criminal court system to seek an alternative to court-based trial in your case.